 Travel protection for when you’re mixing work and leisure

-It’s never been easier to unplug and take off, now that you can work and study remotely anywhere, anytime – assuming there’s good Wi-Fi, of course.
+It’s never been easier to unplug and take off, and many people are now able to work and study remotely anywhere, anytime assuming there’s good Wi-Fi, of course.

-Because of flexible work and school schedules, more travelers are opting to take 'flexcations', extended stays away from home that are mixture of leisure and work, or going to school remotely, either domestically or abroad.
+As work and schooling is becoming more flexible – especially since Covid – there is an emerging trend of more travelers and their families opting to take 'flexcations',extended stays away from home that are mixture of leisure and work, and even going to school remotely, either domestically or abroad.

-If you’re planting yourself in a different place while working and playing, there are a few questions to ask yourself when you’re shopping around for a travel insurance policy.
+If you’re planting yourself in a different place while working remotely and playing locally, you might want to consider the following when it comes to travel insurance.
 How long am I staying?
-What kind of medical coverage do I need?
+Where am I staying?
+What kind of medical coverage might I need?
 Am I taking along personal belongings that I can’t stand to lose?
 Is my entire family covered?
 How much am I spending on pre-paid deposits?

 Check to see what geographic regions are covered under your specific plan, and whether your country of residence has a reciprocal healthcare agreement with the countries you’re visiting and what these agreements cover.